modxcms/fred/docs/index.md

 - Visual Font Awesome 5 icon picker—developers can create other icon pickers, too
 - Simple content formatting with a curated default TinyMCE rich text editor
 - Rearrange and re-order page content via drag-and-drop
-- Quickly duplicate existing elements to build up galleries and sliders
+- Quickly duplicate existing Elements to build up galleries and sliders
 - Fred content renders down to cachable output for blazing-fast page speed
-- Complete set of production-ready Bootstrap 4 Elements for theme authors to use as a starting point
+- Complete set of production-ready Bootstrap 4 Elements to slash the time needed for theme builders to get started